dagraham/nts-dgraham/README.md

     '1', '2', '3', ';', '<', '=', '>', '?', '@', 'A', 'B', 'C',
     '[', ']', '^', '_', 'a', 'b', 'c', '{', '}', '~'

-"now" will appear first, "next" second, "delegated" third and then "someday" and "completed" last. "delegated" tags will be further sorted by the accompanying _NAME_.
+"now" will appear first, "next" second, "assigned" third and then "someday" and "completed" last. "assigned" tags will be further sorted by the accompanying _NAME_.
 Tags not listed in _tag_sort_ will appear in the normal dictionary order.

 To illustrate this tag sorting with the default configuration, add the file

     ~/nts/data/parent/child/tagsort.txt

 to the grandchild example given above and include the following content: